Harsha2706/Sign-Language-Interpreter-App/README.md

-# Sign-Language-Interpreter-App
-**Overview**
+Sign Language Interpreter Application
+Overview

-This project is a real-time Sign Language Interpreter system designed to recognize hand gestures and translate them into readable text.
-The goal is to reduce communication gaps between hearing-impaired individuals and others by enabling gesture-to-text conversion using computer vision and machine learning techniques.
+This project is a real-time Sign Language Interpreter system designed to recognize hand gestures and convert them into readable text.
+It aims to reduce communication barriers between hearing-impaired individuals and others by enabling gesture-to-text translation using computer vision and machine learning.

-The system captures hand gestures through a camera, processes the input frames, extracts key features, and predicts the corresponding alphabet/word using a trained model.
+The system captures live hand gestures through a webcam, processes each frame, extracts relevant features, and predicts the corresponding alphabet or word using a trained model.

-**Key Features**
+✨ Key Features

-Real-time hand gesture recognition through webcam

-Converts sign language gestures into text output Frame-by-frame image processing for accuracy improvement Simple and responsive user interface
+Real-time hand gesture recognition using webcam Converts sign language gestures into text output Frame-by-frame processing for better accuracy Lightweight and responsive interface
-Works in real-time without requiring external sensors **How It Works**
+Works without any external hardware sensors
+⚙️ How It Works
-The webcam captures live video feed
+The webcam captures live video input
-Hand region is detected and isolated from background Frames are preprocessed (resizing, grayscale/normalization if applied) Features are extracted from gesture images
+Hand region is detected and isolated from the background Each frame is preprocessed (resizing, normalization, etc.)
+Features are extracted from gesture images
-The trained ML model predicts the corresponding sign Output is displayed as text on screen
+A trained ML model predicts the corresponding sign
+The predicted output is displayed as text on screen
-**Tech Stack**
+🧠 Tech Stack
 Python
 OpenCV
 NumPy
-TensorFlow / Keras (or Scikit-learn depending on model used) MediaPipe (if used for hand tracking)
+TensorFlow / Keras (or Scikit-learn depending on model) MediaPipe (if used for hand tracking)
-Flask (optional, if deployed as web app)
+Flask (optional for web deployment)
-**Project Structure**
+📁 Project Structure
 sign-language-interpreter/
 │
 ├── dataset/              # Gesture image dataset